-As Built Drawings

-If as-built drawings are not available at occupancy an interim occupancy permit may be granted.
+As Built Drawings If as-built drawings are not available at occupancy an interim occupancy permit may be granted.
 This will be an occupancy permit that is valid for 90 days.
 As-built drawings must be submitted within 90 days.
 In addition to the paper copies, the submitted drawings must be in Microstation or AutoCAD and PDF format unless otherwise agreed to by the Permits Group.
+The as-builts drawings must be submitted as a complete package.
 After the 90 days there is a monthly fee for renewal of the interim occupancy permit.
+The submitted drawings should be "review stamped" by the Engineer of Record.

 Appendix List

 - A FAP Application form

 - B FAP Application supporting forms

 - ENV1 General Environment Checklist

 - ENV2 Exterior Environment Checklist

 - OPS1 Terminal Building Operations Checklist

 - OPS2 Airside Lands Operations Checklist

 - OPS3 Sea Island Lands Operations Checklist

 - FP Fire Protection During Construction Checklist

 - Electrical Infrastructure Change Request

 - C Applicable Codes and Standards

 - D Facility Permit Fee Breakdown